ecranecdcf/cdcf-gtri-ecig-scrape-clean/docs/nlp.rst

      - `nlp/llm_code/datasets/output/processed_output`
      - Since data is not consistent across different sources, we are working to standardize it.
 LLM will assist in standardizing the data for easier parsing and storage.
    * - Screens
-     - A regular-expression based script to detect various screen features: display_type, color_display, touch_screen, curved_screen, battery_indicator, eliquid_indicator, smart_display, digital_display, hd_display, animated,backlit
+     - A regular-expression-based script to detect various screen features: display_type, color_display, touch_screen, curved_screen, battery_indicator, eliquid_indicator, smart_display, digital_display, hd_display, animated, backlit.
      - `nlp/screens.py`
      - `nlp/screens_sample_data`
-     - Does not capture all aspects of 'gaming' features, which will be part of another script.
+     - Does not capture all aspects of "gaming" features, which will be part of another script.
    * - Product Type
-     - Product is captured using llama.
      - Product type is captured using LLaMA-based classification.
 Categories include Closed Refills, Closed System, Disposable System, E-liquid, and Accessories.
-Further information can be found ``doc\Vape_Product_Categories.docx``
+Further information can be found in `doc/Vape_Product_Categories.docx`.
      - `nlp/llm_code/llm_functions/classify_product`
      - `nlp/llm_code/datasets/output/processed_output`
      - Requires consistent labeling of categories and may need LLM fine-tuning for specific outliers or new product types. csvape and vapewh have labeled datasets for reference (`nlp/llm_code/datasets/labeled`).